tbanel/uniline/docs/index.md

 two interfaces.
 This had many issues.
 One of them is that the native-compiler is blind to all user-customized settings.

-Therefore, now `Uniline` ships with 3 Lisp source files (hydra, transient, core).
-Loading `uniline-hydra.el` or `uniline-transient.el` automatically loads `uniline-core.el`.
+There is a third file, `uniline-code.elc`.
+Loading `uniline-hydra.elc` or `uniline-transient.elc` automatically loads `uniline-core.elc`.

-<a id="the-hydra-interface"></a>
+<a id="one-liner-menus"></a>

-## The Hydra interface

-    (use-package uniline-hydra
-      :bind ("C-<insert>" . uniline-mode))

-Beware that the `Melpa` package no longer declares `Hydra` as a dependency as it used to.
-Therefore, the `Hydra` package must be installed separately prior to installing `Uniline`.
-This is for avoiding the automatic and useless installation of `Hydra` when `Transient` is chosen.
-(There is no way to make the dependencies conditional).
+## One-liner menus

-The multi-lines Hydra's menus are quite useful for casual users.
+The multi-lines menus in Hydra and Transient are quite useful for casual users.
 For seasoned users, those huge textual menus may distract them from their workflow.

 It is now possible to switch to less distracting textual menus.
 They are displayed in the echo-area on a single line.

 To do so, type:

--   `TAB` within a sub-mode (glyph insertion mode, rectangle handling, etc.)
+-   `C-t` within a sub-mode (glyph insertion mode, rectangle handling, etc.)
 -   `C-h TAB` at the top-level.